bill2009/lcc1802/trunk/lcc42/src/xr18DH.md

  addr: ADDRLP2  "'O',sp,(%a+%F)"
  * Oct 2 xr18DH.md is dhrystone optimization
  * Oct 2 break up global inits into 1000 byte chunks to prevent assembler error
+ * Oct 13 wholesale change of register names in rules from r* to R* also typo in a 4 byte compare
  * Portions copyright (C) 1999, 2000, Gray Research LLC.
 All rights reserved.
  * Portions of this file are subject to the XSOC License Agreement;
  * you may not use them except in compliance with this Agreement.